 Industry is represented by: Australian Lot Feeders' Association

-Name of the levy: Grainfed cattle transaction levy
+Name of the levy: Lot-fed livestock transaction levy

 How we consult on where your levy is invested:

-The Meat Industry Strategic Plan provides high-level strategic direction for RD&E and marketing investments.
-ALFA and MLA then work together to develop R&D and marketing strategies along with programs and projects funded through the grainfed levy.
-Each year ALFA conducts an online survey of all grainfed levy payers to gather feedback on such programs and projects, taking into account R&D and marketing strategic plans, expenditure priorities and reserve levels.
+The Meat Industry Strategic Plan provides high-level strategic direction for research, development, adoption and marketing investments.
+The Australian Lot Feeders’ Association (ALFA) and MLA then work together to develop research, development and marketing strategies along with programs and projects funded through the grainfed levy.
+Each year ALFA conducts an online survey of all grainfed levy payers to gather feedback on such programs and projects, taking into account research and development and marketing strategic plans, expenditure priorities and reserve levels.
 Survey responses are used to provide feedback to MLA.

 Your levy in action:

-The grainfed levy funds some R&D and marketing programs and projects exclusively, and co-funds other R&D and marketing with the grassfed cattle, sheep, lamb and goat levies as considered appropriate.
+The grainfed levy funds some research and development and marketing programs and projects exclusively, and co-funds other research, development and marketing with the grassfed cattle, sheep, lamb and goat levies as considered appropriate.